menht/IPTVFree/README.md

 - All player supported
 - Fixed tutorial issue with low density screen
 - Added link to XMTV Player (best media player)
+- Improved code review from B to A on Codacy

 **v1.0.0**